 This is a tough one as there are a lot of people out there who still love to match the drapes with the sofa with the pillows, etc. Just remember that too much of a good thing is a bad thing, so find patterns that complement each other rather than match.

 Raised Bowl Sinks (Vessel Sinks)

-When vessel sinks first made their appearance 15 (or so) years ago they quickly became associated with luxury, but their height actually makes them inconvenient and uncomfortable.
+When vessel sinks first made their appearance 15 (or so) years ago, they quickly became associated with luxury, but their height makes them inconvenient and uncomfortable.

-Taxidermy is not okay in any circumstance.
+It doesn't matter what the circumstances are.
+Taxidermy is not alright.
 That is all.

 Wall-to-wall carpet used to be considered a good – even luxurious – thing.
 But these days people think of it as a place for dirt and germs to gather more than anything else.
 While it can still be great in bedrooms, you might want to consider area rugs for other high-traffic areas.

 This one causes great debate as many people love leopard print – but it’s best left to a pair of shoes rather than something in your home.
 Leopard print tends to look tacky when applied to home décor.

 In the ’80s and 90s, faux paint finishes (such as sponge painting) saw a huge revival.
 But they were so overdone that now any walls with a faux finish look dated.
 If you’ve got them in your home, consider painting over them.
 It will instantly freshen your room.

 Live.
 Laugh.
 Love.
 Words and phrases displayed throughout the house make it feel like you’re living in a self-help book.

 Imagine that beautiful carpet you've just installed in your bathroom becomes a pilgrimage destination for all those bathroom germs.
 Take a closer look, and you might be able to see them make their morning commute.
 Eww, gross.